angelfish dominance

 Separate The Pair

 Pairs do fine on their own.
-Isolation won’t stress them out, so long as they have each other and the eggs they want to protect.
+Isolation won’t stress them out if they have each other and the eggs they want to protect.

 Give Them Sufficient Plants

-Filling the tank with aquarium plants will give the angelfish pair more options when it’s time to lay eggs.
+Adding aquarium plants gives the angelfish pair more options when laying eggs.
 This reduces the stress of finding a good, protective spot.

 Keep The Tank Clean